-Celebrating 29 Years of Preserving African American History in Wisconsin
+Celebrating over 30 Years of Preserving African American History in Wisconsin

 The focus of our exhibits is on the history of African Americans in Wisconsin.
 We have targeted key historical, social and economic events that affected and influenced African Americans in Wisconsin.

 The Wisconsin Black Historical Society/ Museum welcome all group tours.
 Please see the attached tour request form.

 The Wisconsin Black Historical Society/Museum located on the corners of North 27 and West Center Streets opened its door and its heart to the community, city, and state in 1987.
 Based on the premise that a people who know their history will grow to love and appreciate themselves more, the Society is striving to create a bright future out of a heart-breaking past.

 The mission of the Wisconsin Black Historical Society/Museum is to document and preserve the historical heritage of African descent in Wisconsin.
 The Museum exhibits, collects and disseminates materials depicting this heritage.
 Serving as a resource center for all people interested in Wisconsin’s rich African American heritage, the Museum’s purpose is to encourage and promote family community and cultural activities.